Llanelly House

-Llanelly House (also spelled Llanelli House) is an historic property early-18th-century Georgian town house in Llanelli, Carmarthenshire, Wales.
-It had been described as "the most outstanding domestic building of its early Georgian type to survive in South Wales."
+Llanelly House (also spelled Llanelli House) is an early-18th-century Georgian town house in Llanelli, Carmarthenshire, Wales.
+It has been described as "the most outstanding domestic building of its early Georgian type to survive in South Wales."
+The building is a heritage property, Grade I, "for the unique quality and historic importance of this townhouse in Wales."

-The then Member of Parliament for Carmarthenshire, Sir Thomas Stepney, 5th Baronet, of the Pembrokeshire and Carmarthenshire Stepney family, originally built the house in 1714.
+The then Member of Parliament for Carmarthenshire, Sir Thomas Stepney, 5th Baronet, of the Pembrokeshire and Carmarthenshire Stepney family, built the house in 1714.
 John Wesley, the early leader of the Methodist movement, stayed at the house several times during his visits to the town.

 The house, located directly opposite the parish church of St Ellyw, was in a poor state of repair; however, the town council purchased it from the local business community with the intention of completely restoring the House for civic and public use.

+History

+Sir Thomas Stepney acquired the property through marriage, it was previously owned by the Vaughans of Golden Grove.
+The townhouse was built in 1714.

+In the 1740s, the Stepney family hosted members of the Methodist movement and held Methodist services in the house.

+Around 1825, the property was bought by William Chambers, founder of South Wales Pottery.